 This, in turn, will leave the skin feeling smooth and looking supple and noticeably less sensitive.

 Zinc is proven to have many health benefits and it is one of the essential nutrients your body needs.

 It strengthens our immune system, releases allergies and besides that, it may help you sleep and focus better.

 Like all that isn’t enough, zinc also promotes skin renewal, has excellent anti-inflammatory properties and soothing effect on the skin and it is a terrific acne-buster.

 Due to its anti-inflammatory properties, zinc can prevent skin dryness and redness and relieve more persistent skin conditions like rashes and eczema.

-Some of the foods high in zinc are red meats like beef, lamb, and pork, shellfish, seeds like sesame and pumpkin seed, peanuts, almonds and cashews, dairy, eggs and even dark chocolate.
+Some of the foods high in zinc are red meats like beef, lamb, pork, shellfish, seeds like sesame and pumpkin seed, peanuts, almonds and cashews, dairy, eggs, and even dark chocolate.

 Sweat regulates your body temperature and signals your body’s ability to hydrate.